Question 82: Is the lymphoma histology reported at diagnosis a transformation from CLL?

 Question 89: Were immunohistochemical stains obtained? (at transformation)

 Testing may be performed on multiple sample types at transformation.
 Report testing performed on samples taken from the node / mass, if available.
 If IHC was not done on the node / mass or the results are not known, report testing performed on the bone marrow instead.
-Additionally, IHC results are documented differently across hospitals / laboratories.
-Consult a physician if the results are not clear.
+If IHC results are unclear as this information may be documented differently across hospitals / laboratories, consult a physician.

-If “Positive” is reported for any of the markers listed below, also indicate if the percent of cells positive for this marker (as determined by IHC) is known.
-If so, report the percent of cells positive for the specified marker.
+If Positive is reported for any of the markers listed below, indicate whether the percent of cells positive for this marker (as determined by IHC) is known.
+If Known, report the percent of cells positive for the specified marker.

 • BCL-2